WLCB-LP/WLCB-Mixer/docs/deployment.md

 ## Engineering visibility

 The auto-update script writes timestamps into `/var/lib/wlcb-mixer/update_last_check_epoch` and `/var/lib/wlcb-mixer/update_last_deploy_epoch` so the Engineering page can show update activity.

-## UI build publishing

-The UI build outputs to `ui/dist`.
-During installation, WLCB-Mixer copies (`rsync`) `ui/dist/` into `server/public/` inside the same release directory so the Node server can serve the UI.